igor-rufino/worldbank-airflow/README.md

 ### Extracting Data
 The pipeline extracts GDP data for South American countries from the World Bank API.
 The extraction is handled by the extract function in the dag_worldbank_pipeline.py script.

+The length of the collected data is printed to the task's Logs.

 ### Loading Data
 The extracted data is loaded into a DuckDB database.
 The load function in the dag_worldbank_pipeline.py script handles this process, creating necessary tables and inserting data.

-The tables is printed to the task's Logs.
+The tables are printed to the task's Logs.

 ### Querying Data
 The query function in dag_worldbank_pipeline.py generates a pivoted report of the GDP data for the last 5 years, presented in billions.
 The report structure includes columns for country ID, name, ISO3 code, and GDP values for the years 2019 to 2023.